-Lycée Français Saint Louis – is an “International School” approved by the Swedish state, and consists of low and middle school, upper secondary school and high school.
+Lycée Français Saint Louis has the status of an International School approved by the Swedish National Agency for Education and consists of low and middle school, upper secondary school and high school.

 The low and middle school (CP to CM2) welcomes 325 students in 16 classes, the upper secondary school (from the 6ème to the 3ème) welcomes 258 students in 12 different classes and the high school (from 2nd to Terminale) welcomes 142 high school students in 6 different classes.
 The teaching provided is in line with all French schools in the AEFE network (AEFE), ie a French-language education that respects the French National Ministry of Education’s curriculum, schedule and regulations.

 All students are taught Swedish from first grade and Swedish teaching continues in primary and secondary school.
 It gives the students the opportunity to transition to the local education system or to further their education in Sweden after obtaining their diploma.

 An agreement with AEFE

 With its agreement with l’Agence pour l’Enseignement Français à l’Étranger (AEFE), the Lycée Français Saint Louis is part of a network of 566 similar schools in 138 different countries around the world.
 At AEFE’s schools, more than 390,000 students are studying, of which 40% are French and 60% come from other countries.

 The Headmaster, Denis Ravaille, and the Director of the Low and Middle School, Fabrice Palhies, are expatriated Frenchmen and employees of AEFE.